What is calciphylaxis?

-Small blood vessels become blocked with blood clots, which leads to the black painful necrotic areas.
+Small blood vessels become blocked with blood clots (thrombosis), which leads to the black painful, necrotic and ischaemic areas.
 It is thought that the clots occur because of calfication within the walls of the blood vessels.

 In chronic renal failure, it is often associated with a condition known as secondary hyperparathyroidism.
 The damaged kidneys don't excrete phosphate properly, which results in a build up of phosphate in the blood, which combines with calcium.
 Vitamin-D levels are reduced because of the kidney failure and reduced absorption through the gut.
 The bones become resistant to parathyroid hormone.
 The parathyroid glands therefore increase in size and produce more hormone increasing the amount of calcium circulating in the blood.